Friends & Building Friendships

 Bringing a Friend

-If you are nervous for camp, as most girls are, coming with a friend can help you be more comfortable.
+If you are nervous for camp, as most campers are, coming with a friend can help you be more comfortable.
 It’s awesome to have a friend along to share the experience with and to take that experience back home with.
-Sometimes girls that grew up together and then families moved apart will plan to re-connect together at camp, this is an awesome way to share your friendship together while making new friends and continue growing up together through the learning experiences that summer camp can offer.
+Sometimes campers that grew up together and then families moved apart will plan to re-connect together at camp, this is an awesome way to share your friendship together while making new friends and continue growing up together through the learning experiences that summer camp can offer.
 Please be aware that if you do decide to come with a friend, be sure you are independent enough to not end up taking care of your friend if her interest in camp or excitement for camp is less than yours.

 Your Tent Mates

-Mixing and mingling is the name of the game at teen girls camp - this includes mixing up tent mates for best group cohesiveness.
+Mixing and mingling is the name of the game at camp - this includes mixing up tent mates for best group cohesiveness.
 You won't be picking tent mates when you arrive to camp, the Alpenguides have already selected your tent mates for the first half of camp based on a variety of factors.
-There are 3-4 girls that share a sleeping tent together.
+There are 3-4 campers that share a sleeping tent together.
 If you join camp with a friend or family member, you'll be in different sleeping tents for the first half of camp, to help you both be welcomed into the group.
 During the second half of camp, when you, the campers, choose new sleeping tents and tent mates, you and your friend are more than welcome to share a tent.

 Meet Other Adventuresses!